-Pursuant to the City's Administrative Code and tax collector regulation, a 14% transient occupancy tax is imposed on occupants of hotel rooms and remitted by hotel operators.
-Monthly.
-A quarterly tax filing requirement is also imposed.
+Pursuant to the City's Municipal Code, a 14% transient occupancy tax is imposed on occupants of hotel rooms and remitted by hotel operators.
 Budgeted revenue from transient occupancy tax for fiscal year 2002-03 is \$160.2 million, including \$6.4 million allocated to the Redevelopment Agency.
+As of the FY 2002-03 Six-month Budget Status Report, the City was projecting transient and occupancy taxes to be about \$12.9 million under budget.
 In fiscal year 2001-02, revenue from the transient occupancy tax declined 35.7% (or approximately \$69.7 million) from receipts in fiscal year 2000-01.
 Table A-7 sets forth a history of transient occupancy tax receipts.